TreeMama/iSeaTree-React-Prototype/README.md

 All feature and bugfix work is done in feature branches, branching from `develop`, and named with the pattern `feature/<short descriptive name>`.
 Code reviews are not required, but pull requests _are_ required.
 You can approve your own PR, or you can tag another team member to review it if you like.

+Use descriptive names for feature branches.
+You can use the `#234` syntax to link to a particular issue or pull request.
+But please name your branches descriptively, so that another human can look at the branch name and understand what it's about.

  The `release` branch is where all releases are built from. __You will not touch the `release` branch at all unless you are deploying a release to an app store.__ Update the version number and build number directly